chrisboakes/chris-boakes/src/_posts/2020-05-05-getting-started-with-sapper-and-svelte.md

 </script>
 ```

-Now let's add some basic markup for a logo and navigation:
+Add some basic markup for a logo and navigation:

 ```html
 <div>